uswds/uswds-site/pages/documentation/getting-started-developers/phase-two.md

  * Exports
  * Add as many as you need
  */
 exports.init = uswds.init;
 exports.compile = uswds.compile;
+exports.watch = uswds.watch;
   ```

-## Step 4: Create path settings and export compile functions
+### Step 3: Customize path settings
-If you want to go to build or the dist directory and eliminate the USWDS subdirectory, create your path settings in the gulpfile.
-When you're initializing, the file pulls and copies elements from the node mod package of USWDS 3.0 and copies it into the project/source file while you are building in the dist file.

- You can build that directory using the following table:
+Once your `gulpfile.js` is created, you will need to determine if there are any path settings that you'll need to customize.

+`uswds-compile` provides default paths that tell Gulp both where to find USWDS source files and where to distribute assets in your project.
+A list of all path settings, along with default values, can be found in the following table:

 <div markdown="1" class="usa-table-container--scrollable" tabindex="0">